College Station police attribute Sunday shooting that injured three people to gang activity

 Three people were taken to hospitals with non-life-threatening injuries, department officials said.

-Investigators determined the shooting happened at a party attended by gang members.
+Investigators determined the shooting happened at a party attended by gang members, the department said in a social media post.

 Anyone with information about the shooting is asked to call police at 764-3600.